Haval H6: Gallery

+Haval H6 Coupe (Blue Label, first generation)

+Unveiled at the 2015 Shanghai Auto Show, the Haval H6 coupe is the production version of the previously launched Haval Coupe C concept which debuted at the 2014 Beijing Auto Show.
+Despite the slightly smaller dimensions compared to the regular Haval H6, it was positioned slightly higher in the market.

 Second generation (2017)

 The second generation Haval H6 was based on the same platform as its predecessor, the first generation Haval H6.
 However, the first generation Haval H6 low-end versions will continue as a budget model positioned below the second generation.
 The second generation Haval H6 also shares the same underpinnings of the WEY VV5.

 Variants

-The second generation Haval H6 was available as two variants at launch with different designs for different target market groups, distinguished via the color of the Haval badge.
+The second generation Haval H6 was available as two variants at launch with different designs for different target market groups, distinguished by the colour of the Haval badge.
 The Haval H6 Blue Label model features a blue Haval badge while the Red Label model has a red Haval badge.
 The H6 Red Label and Blue Label differ mostly at the front and rear.
 The front ends are fitted with different grilles, bumpers, and lights.
 The rear features different tailgate design, bumper design with different mud guards and different pipes.
 The duo-label strategy was dropped later in 2020 with the logo replaced with a Black label while styling-wise the variant that continued to be available was the previous Red Label model.